South Africa

 Critical Imports:

-Mozambique's import pattern from South Africa reveals significant dependencyin key sectors, highlighting complementary economic structures and potential supply chain optimization opportunities.
+Mozambique's import pattern from South Africa reveals significant dependencyin chromium ores and concentrates, highlighting complementary economic structures and potential supply chain optimization opportunities.

 Competitive Trade Position Analysis